 All students seeking licensure to teach must apply for admission to the Teacher Education Program (TEP).
 Admission to the TEP is required before students can enroll in licensure (EDU) courses.
 Admission is limited to approximately 125 elementary and 125 secondary candidates per year.
 Incomplete applications will not be considered for admission.
 Undergraduate deadlines for applications are September 15th and February 15th.
 Students are eligible for consideration for admission if they have:

-- results from a completed national fingerprint-based background check (Background check packets are available in the Phyllis J. Washington College of Education and Human Sciences in Teacher Education Services.)
+- Results from a completed national fingerprint-based background check (Background check packets are available in the Phyllis J. Washington College of Education in Teacher Education Services.)

 Beginning in the spring of 2013, teacher candidates completing an accredited Educator Preparation Provider (EPP) program in Montana must meet the content knowledge requirements described below to be recommended for licensure/endorsement.
 This policy is the result of ongoing dialogue and consensus between the Montana Office of Public Instruction (OPI) and the EPPs.
 This policy ensures consistency across state programs.
 It also assures Montana school districts that Montana teacher candidates meet the federal Highly Qualified Teacher (HQT) requirements for Montana, as defined by the Elementary and Secondary Education Act (ESEA) of 2001 and the Montana Board of Public Education requirements.